Extending Partial Representations of Proper and Unit Interval Graphs: Introduction

 \section{Introduction}

-Geometric intersection graphs, and in particular intersection graphs of planar objects, have gained a lot of interest for their practical motivations, algorithmic applications, and interesting theoretical properties.
-Undoubtedly the oldest and the most studied among them are \emph{interval graphs}, i.e., intersection graphs of intervals on the real line.
-They were introduced by H\'ajos~\cite{hajos_interval_graphs} in the 1950's and the first polynomial-time recognition algorithm appeared already in early 1960's \cite{gilmore64}.
-Nowadays, several linear-time algorithms are known, see~\cite{PQ_trees,LBFS_int}.
-The popularity of this class of graphs is probably best documented by the fact that on the day of SODA~2013 submission deadline, Web of Knowledge registered 376 papers with the words ``interval graph'' or ``interval number of a graph'' in the title.
+Geometric intersection graphs, and in particular intersection graphs of objects in the plane, have gained a lot of interest for their practical motivations, algorithmic applications, and interesting theoretical properties.
+Undoubtedly the oldest and the most studied among them are \emph{interval graphs} (\int), i.e., intersection graphs of intervals on the real line.
+They were introduced by H\'ajos~\cite{hajos_interval_graphs} in the 1950's and the first polynomial-time recognition algorithm appeared already in the early 1960's \cite{gilmore64}.
+Several linear-time algorithms are known, see~\cite{PQ_trees,LBFS_int}.
+The popularity of this class of graphs is probably best documented by the fact that Web of Knowledge registers over 300 papers with the words ``interval graph'' in the title.
 For useful overviews of interval graphs and other intersection-defined classes, see textbooks~\cite{agt,egr}.

-Only recently, the following very natural generalization of the recognition problem has been considered~\cite{kkv}.
-The partial representation extension problem gets a graph and a part of the representation and asks whether it is possible to extend this partial representation to the entire graph.
-The paper~\cite{kkv} gives a quadratic-time algorithm for the class of interval graphs and a cubic-time algorithm for the class of proper interval graphs.
-Partial representation extension problems are considered in several other papers.
-Concerning polynomial-time algorithms, a linear-time algorithm for interval graphs and polynomial-time algorithms for function and permutation graphs are given in~\cite{blas_rutter,kkosv,kkkw}.
-Concerning hardness results, most of the cases of chordal graphs as subtrees-in-tree intersection graphs are hard to extend~\cite{kkos}.
+Only recently, the following natural generalization of the recognition problem has been considered~\cite{kkv}.
+The input of the \emph{partial representation extension} problem consists of a graph and a part of the representation and it asks whether it is possible to extend this partial representation to a representation of the entire graph.
+Klav\'ik et al.~\cite{kkv} give a quadratic-time algorithm for the class of interval graphs and a cubic-time algorithm for the class of proper interval graphs.
+Two different linear-time algorithms are given for interval graphs~\cite{blas_rutter,kkosv}.
+There are also polynomial-time algorithms for function and permutation graphs~\cite{kkkw} as well as for circle graphs~\cite{cfk}.
+Chordal graph representations as intersection graphs of subtrees of a tree~\cite{kkos} and intersection representations of planar graphs~\cite{int_planar_hard} are mostly hard to extend.

-In this paper, we extend this line of research and give a linear-time algorithm for proper interval graphs and an almost quadratic-time algorithm for unit interval graphs.
-Even though these classes are well-known to be equal, the partial representation extension problem distinguishes them.
-In the case of unit interval graphs, additional position and length restrictions are introduced which makes the problem much more complex.